RedHatQE/ssh-tools/README.md

 # SSH tools for automated testing

-Contains some extensions to the Trilead SSH library that make running remote command easier (see **SSHCommandRunner**).
+Contains some extensions to a SSH library that make running remote command easier (see **SSHCommandRunner**).
 Allows running commands on remote host and returning separate stdout, stderr.
 Also has some functions to copy and move files from one host to another (see **RemoteFileTasks**).